thumun/Project3-CUDA-Path-Tracer/README.md

 ### Denoiser

 The Denoiser uses [Intel's Open Image Denoise library](https://github.com/RenderKit/oidn) which utilizes deep learning to remove the noise from the images.
 This is dependent on a beauty filter (named color in my code) which uses the "noisy color" and the additional feature buffers (albedo and normals).
 The denoiser takes frames and processed them on the CPU side.
+This is a toggle-able option within the GUI.

 Pre-denoise  |  Post-denoise  |
 :-------------------------:|:-------------------------:|